CBSW-community-project/Roadmap-for-Beginner/README.md

 ### How did you choose the skills?

 The skills are derived from a combination of 10 years of experience, a bachelor in software engineering and what I personally find to be the most useful to know on a day-to-day basis.
 Therefore, you'll notice that it's missing a lot of things.
 For example, I am not a PHP developer - because of this, PHP is not included.
 If you were a PHP developer, this overview would probably look a lot different.

-### How can I support you?

-I am spending my spare time building Web Skills for free because I want to help people get into web development.
-My motivation comes from people finding Web Skills useful, so if you like the project feel free to support me in any way you like!
-For example, you are more than welcome to become a [stargazer](https://github.com/andreasbm/web-skills/stargazers), share Web Skills with your friends and followers or create blog articles linking to Web Skills.
-If you want to, it will absolutely make my day if you [support me with a cup of coffee](https://www.buymeacoffee.com/AndreasMehlsen)! <3

-### How can I get involved?

-You are welcome to get involved in any way you like.
-If you want to, you can go to the [issues page](https://github.com/andreasbm/web-skills/issues) and help me fix the spelling, fix issues or suggest some new features.
-Any involvement is highly appreciated!

-### How can I keep track of what skills I know?

-If you scroll to the bottom of the page, you will find a button that says "Sign in with Google".
-If you click this button and sign in, you will be able to mark skills as completed.

-### I am overwhelmed!
-Help me!

-I totally understand if you are a bit overwhelmed by the amount of skills on the page – but I can assure you that this overview includes much, much more than most people will ever need to know.
-My main goal is to provide a visual overview of web development and make people hungry for learning more.
-One of the things I absolute love about being a developer is learning new skills.
-I think it is amazing to be in a field where you can do what you do for a lifetime and still learn something new!
-People cannot be an expert in every skill on this page so try to find what excites you the most and become really good at that.

-### Why haven't you included XYZ Technology?

-The skills are based on what I personally find to be the most useful on a day-to-day basis.
-If you think something really important is missing, you can always suggest it on the [issues page](https://github.com/andreasbm/web-skills/issues).

-### What does the "experimental" banner mean?

-When a skill is described as experimental, it means that the technology is immature and currently in the process of being added to the Web platform (or considered for addition).
-Think carefully before you start using experimental technology in any kind of production project.
-The definition used in Web Skills is based on the excellent definition used on [MDN](https://developer.mozilla.org/en-US/docs/MDN/Contribute/Guidelines/Conventions_definitions#Experimental).
-You are very welcome to open an issue if you see a skill you believe should be marked as "experimental" or have the banner removed.

-### How can I get in contact with you?

-Reach out to me on Twitter at [@AndreasMehlsen](https://twitter.com/AndreasMehlsen) or take a look at [my website](https://andreasbm.github.io) if you want to learn more about what other projects I'm working on.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#fundamentals)